 Rhode Island was once considered the chocolate capital of the American colonies.
 In her book, On the Chocolate Trail: A Delicious Adventure Connecting Jews, Religions, History, Travel, Rituals and Recipes to the Magic of Cacao, Rabbi Debbie Prinz explains that during the Colonial period in America, there were a handful of well-known Jewish merchants considered pioneers of the chocolate business, including a prominent purveyor in Newport.
-The Newport Historical Society’s librarian and genealogist, Bert Lippincott, confirms that during the Colonial era, African American Prince Updike was producing chocolate for Aaron Lopez of Newport in the mid-1700s.
+The Newport Historical Society’s librarian and genealogist, Bert Lippincott, confirms that during the Colonial era, African American Prince Updike was producing chocolate for Anglo-Portuguese Jewish merchant and philanthropist Aaron Lopez of Newport in the mid-1700s.
 The Newport Historical Society has references and the original accounting books from the period.
-A trader in other commodities besides chocolate, Lopez became one of the most successful businessmen in the city and a key donor as Touro Synagogue, which was being built in the heart of downtown Newport.
-(Newport’s first Jewish residents arrived in 1638; fifteen families who came from Barbados, where a Jewish community had existed since the 1620s.
-They were of Spanish and Portuguese origin.)
-Touro’s congregation remains active, practicing at America's oldest synagogue, a national historic site.
-Today, the Newport area is home to many artisans continuing the chocolate tradition including Laurent Vals whose confections are handcrafted in nearby Little Compton (also in Newport County) using a classic French technique, and more than half a dozen chocolate/sweet shops can be found here as well.
+A trader in other commodities besides chocolate, Lopez became one of the most successful businessmen in the city and a key donor to Touro Synagogue, which was being built in the heart of downtown Newport.
+Today, Touro’s congregation remains active, practicing at America's oldest synagogue, a National Historic Landmark.
+The Newport area remains home to many artisans continuing the chocolate tradition including Laurent Vals, whose confections are handcrafted in nearby Little Compton (also in Newport County) using a classic French technique and la Masion de Coco truffle-infused chocolates, which are made one by one in Porstmouth and shipped globally, plus the more than half a dozen chocolate/sweet shops found here as well.

 Sweet on Newport?
 How Chocolate Helped Shape the City by the Sea